hincz-lab/TDP_43_Phase_Separation/README.md

   - Pandas 1.5.3

 * [Plot Residue Forces](/Analysis/Plot_Residue_Forces/)
-  To visualize the locations at which inter-protein interactions were most likely to occur, we then created plots of the TA electrostatic and hydrophobic strengths for all AA pairs.
+  To visualize the locations at which inter-protein interactions were most likely to occur, we then created plots of the TA electrostatic and hydrophobic forces for all residue-residue pairs.

   - Input:
     The input for this code is two .npy files, one containing the TA electrostatic forces, and the other containing the TA hydrophobic forces.